s-sasaki-earthsea-wizard/kuramoro-model-lt/slides-en/manuscript-en.md

 ## 16-The Mysterious Behavior of the Coupling Constant

 Here's an interesting phenomenon.
-The system's behavior changes dramatically between K=1.59 and K=1.6.
+The system's behavior changes dramatically between K equals 1.59 and K equals 1.6.

-On the left with K=1.59, no matter how much time passes, the rhythms don't synchronize.
+On the left with K equals 1.59, no matter how much time passes, the rhythms don't synchronize.

-On the right with K=1.6, although it takes time, the rhythms eventually synchronize.
+On the right with K equals 1.6, although it takes time, the rhythms eventually synchronize.

 With just a 0.01 difference, the system's behavior changes qualitatively.
 What does this mean?